lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 ### 1. Problem

-When I first started working as a developer I used to work with Domain Name System (DNS) and got a task to detect if the [top-level-domain](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains) of a DNS record is an internationalized country code or not.
+When I first started working as a developer I used to work with Domain Name System (DNS) and got a task to detect if the [top-level-domain](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains) of a DNS record is a country-code type or not.
 For example:

 ```txt